withmonumental/docs/src/legal/tac.md

 The personal data of the user relating to the registration and use of the Platform are processed by Monumental as data controller, in accordance with the applicable data protection legislation.
 The personal data of the users communicated or otherwise acquired by the Sellers are processed by the latter in their capacity as independent data controllers on the basis of the information that they separately provide to the user.

-For further information on the processing of personal data by Monumental, please refer to the Privacy Notice and Cookie Notice.
+For further information on the processing of personal data by Monumental, please refer to the [Privacy Policy](/legal/privacy_policy.md) and [Cookie Notice](/legal/cookies.md).

 ## Language